Three Black Holes Are On A Collision Course In What’s Being Called ‘An Unimaginably Epic Event’

-Scientists have been stunned over the discovery of three black holes on a collision course with one another, in what Science Alert is calling an “unimaginably epic event.”
+Scientists have been stunned over the discovery of three black holes on a collision course with one another, in what Science Alert is calling “an unimaginably epic event.”
 Even more importantly, the findings could help provide the key to unlocking an astrological mystery.

 The astrophysicists behind the discovery said that it took them by surprise.